-During this year’s Trick-or-Treat for UNICEF (TOT is the longest-running youth engagement campaign in America and has raised millions of dollars for children around the world), we invited kids from across the U.S. to learn more about the important role of frontline health workers and to share questions about how health workers keep our communities safe and healthy.
+To help kids learn more about the important role of frontline health workers, we invited children from across the U.S. to share questions about how health workers keep our communities safe and healthy.
 Excitingly, questions flooded in from across the country to UNICEF experts!

 We picked ten of our favorite questions and asked Dr. Ralf Moreno Garcia, a health specialist who responds to global health emergencies at UNICEF, to share his answers.